The Complete Guide to Transaction Monitoring System 2024: Everything to Know About Transaction Monitoring Software Tools

 You can see why it is crucial for businesses that deal with people’s money to have a system for monitoring suspicious transactions in place.

-What Is Transaction Monitoring in AML?
+What Is Transaction Monitoring System in AML?

 Transaction monitoring in AML is when a business specifically looks at transactions that might indicate money laundering (versus some other form of financial crime).